How to avoid common financial mistakes so you can secure your – and your family's – long-term financial wellbeing.

 Source: Morningstar and Bloomberg.

-“There’s a common misperception that employee benefits will fully cover family protection or life insurance needs, but many high earners don’t realise this may not provide the level of cover they require,” says Turner.
+“There’s a common misperception that employee benefits will fully cover family protection or life insurance needs, but many high earners don’t realise this may not provide the level of cover they require,” says O’Shea.

-Some people think life insurance policies offer no return, but Turner points out certain whole of life policies provide guaranteed benefits on death and will often pay out significantly more than you pay in premiums.
+Some people think life insurance policies offer no return, but O’Shea points out whole of life policies provide guaranteed benefits on death and will often pay out significantly more than you pay in premiums.
 “In the current higher interest rate environment, we have found insurance pricing to be more attractive, especially for whole of life policies.
 There are inheritance benefits too, as the guaranteed pay out could be made free from inheritance tax, provided the policy is placed into an appropriate trust,” he says.

-“’How much is enough?’ is the question most people will ask as soon as we’ve sat down to talk about saving for retirement,” says Turner.
+“’How much is enough?’ is the question most people will ask as soon as we’ve sat down to talk about saving for retirement,” says O’Shea.
 “You need to think carefully about the kind of lifestyle you want while factoring in inflation and potential extra costs, such as long-term care.”

 There are many factors to consider when working to meet your financial objectives.
 And turbulent markets can often make it seem overwhelming.
 However, with guidance from a professional wealth planner, you can develop a robust wealth strategy that improves your financial security and helps you achieve your personal and financial aspirations.